-A graph is provided in the MAC Tool to indicate the level of risk created when a person is lifting a load, taking into consideration both the weight of the load and how often they lift it.
+In a situation where a person is lifting a load, the weight of the load and how often they carry out that action a graph is provided in the MAC Tool to indicate the level of risk created.
 The graph indicates a range of acceptable weights, from up to 23kg lifted once per day reducing to 10kg every 5 seconds.